 Each and every one of the actions taken by the people who make up Repsol determine the present and the future of our company.
 Therefore, we train our employees in core values that must govern their behavior and communicate all of our actions in a way that's reliable, transparent, and verifiable.

 We are committed to managing our tax affairs by applying good practices and acting transparently.
 We pay our taxes responsibly and efficiently, and we foster cooperation with governments, thus avoiding serious risks and unnecessary conflicts.

 We make reasonable efforts to ensure that our activities do not have negative impact on human rights, and should they occur, we do everything we can to correct them.
 Moreover, we do everything within our power to prevent impacts directly related to the activities of our business relationships.

-There are 200 researchers from around the world with a variety of specializations working at the Repsol Technology Center with a mission for the future: to find new ways to produce energy more sustainably and transform it more efficiently.
+There are 200 researchers from around the world with a variety of specializations working at the Repsol Technology Lab with a mission for the future: to find new ways to produce energy more sustainably and transform it more efficiently.

 Technology enables us to explore underground and underwater in a way that is progressively more sustainable and thorough.
 We develop technologies to teach a supercomputer to think, to see the subsoil without drilling, and to detect underwater leaks in record time.